BiancaZimmer/masterthesis/code_mh_main/README.md

 - changed the html/flask app:
   - made the footer flexible
   - changed paths to pictures so they would be shown
+- added preprocessing.py which is a complete pipeline to preprocess a data set for the flask app
+- added the crop_to_square() function in helpers.py